ZoeMildon/3D-faults/README.md

 Code is free to use for research purposes, please cite the following paper:\
 Mildon, Z. K., Toda, S., Faure Walker, J. P. and Roberts, G. P. (2016), [Evaluating models of Coulomb stress transfer- is variable fault geometry important?](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016GL071128), Geophys.
 Res.
 Lett., 43

-MATLAB Mapping Toolbox is required to run this code.
+MATLAB Mapping Toolbox is required to use shapefiles as input.
 This can be installed from MathWorks.
 To check if Mapping Toolbox is installed, type `ver` in Matlab Command Window.

 ## Inputs: